Select Page

 ASSOCIATE OF APPLIED SCIENCE

 Information technology is a progressive and constantly changing industry, promising a wide range of opportunities.
-If you have always loved the idea of working with technology and computers, the Computer Network Technology program may be the ideal pathway for you.
-The Associate of Applied Science in Computer Networking Technology prepares students for employment in the field of information technology in roles such as network technician, network administrator, systems administrator, and customer support.
-Through on-ground courses, students are taught to design, install, configure, maintain, and troubleshoot networks.
-The program coordinates with national standards like those of the Computing Technology Industry Association (CompTIA).
+If you have always loved the idea of working with technology and computers, the Computer Technology program may be the ideal pathway for you.
+The Associate of Applied Science in Computer Technology prepares students for employment in the field of information technology.
+The Network/Cloud computing track prepares graduates for roles as a security technician, security engineer, and security analyst.
+The Data Analytics track prepares graduates for roles as a database administrator, database analyst, database report writer, and database report analyst.
+The program coordinates with national standards like those of the Computing Technology Industry Association (CompTIA) and Microsoft standards.
+Courses are taught 100% online.

 Program Outcomes